solita/solita.github.com/_posts/2017-12-01-AWS-reinvent-wrap-up.md

 Cloud security was a large topic at AWS re:invent 2017.
 Even Mr Vogel mentioned in his keynote, that every developer must be a security engineer and that is something I can agree completely.
 You must acknowledge security as a first priority job, and everyone involved must understand solution end-to-end from the security perspective.

 Yours truly took part in the Security Jam hackathon, which was a really neat sort of capture the flag competition.
-Teams we're given AWS accounts that had pre-built solutions running in it with security flaws.
+Teams got AWS accounts which had pre-built solutions running with security flaws.
 Flaws needed to be fixed in order to get points on a road to glory.
 Unfortunately, our randomly selected team didn't succeed that well, but we had really fun and educational session.

 ![Security jam going on](/img/reinvent-wrap-up/security-jam.jpg)